Early years entitlement in England

 Early years entitlement (EYE)

 Whether you offer the early years entitlement to parents as part of your business model is totally up to you.
-30 hours funded childcare is new to providers from September 2017.
-We know this is likely to be a popular option with parents and you need to think about how you respond as a business.
+30 hours funded childcare has been available to parents since September 2017.

 When you deliver the early years entitlement, you will be paid directly by your local authority at the rate they have set.
 The rates vary depending on where you are in the country and are based on the Early Years National Funding Formula (EYNFF).
 You can read more about this, including PACEY's response here.